If your trash can contained one less bag each week – or even half a bag less – how would that impact your grocery bill?

 - Refresh wilted greens in a bowl/glass of water for several hours (inspired by this cool trick).
 The leaves will “drink” the water and gain stiffness from the inner leaves working outward.

 - Snip the ends of herbs, spinach and asparagus and store upright in water for an extra day or two of storage.
+(If you don’t have a plan for the herbs, freeze for later.)

 - Unwashed greens store REALLY well in plastic grocery bags.
 I can store them this way for two days before having to actually “do” something with them.